Geography and Philosophy

 You are here

-Welcome to the third volume of The Dialogue, the annual newsletter from the UMD Philosophy Department!
+Welcome to the third volume of The Dialogue, the annual newsletter from the UMD Philosophy program!
 In this volume of The Dialogue, our most newly tenured faculty talks the merits of philosophy with some of our students past and current, passes along some fun facts about UMD Philosophy, profiles UMD philosophy Alumni Keith Loveland one of the inaugural winners of the Outstanding Alumni Award, and concludes with a joke, a couple of fun Philosophical puzzles, and one more joke.

 —Jeanine Schroer, Associate Professor, email@example.com